All of the courses scheduled at our lab will take place in some form or another (in digital space).

-The students will select a topic of a collection of prepared subject areas that are related to Natural Language Processing (NLP).
-During the seminar, students will go through the entire publication-creation life-cycle which composes of literature research, formulation of hypothesis, implementation / line of argument to (dis-)prove the hypothesis, writing of the actual paper and eventually presentation of the results.
+The students will select a topic from a collection of prepared subject areas that are related to Natural Language Processing (NLP).
+During the seminar, students will go through the entire publication-creation life-cycle which composes of literature research, formulation of a research hypothesis, implementation / line of argument to (dis-)prove the hypothesis, writing of the actual paper and eventually presentation of the results.

 We will provide guidance for these individual steps and how to structure and present information that it conforms to scientific standards.

 The task of the student will be on the one hand to do the literature research and analysis to select relevant work and hypothesis generation grounded on this literature.
 On the other hand, the student will have to organize their texts in a way that people not directly involved in the creation process of the paper can understand and follow the line of thoughts.
 To get a better feeling for the challenging nature of writing scientific results down in an understandable fashion, students will peer-review their work (students exchange their current working version with their fellow students and mutually criticize their work for clarity, correctness/soundness and meaningful comparison(s)).